 Advertising and Affiliate Networks

-As I've already said, Adsense and affiliate banners don't make much money these days, and in the long run, you will get a much better return by selling ad space direct to merchants.
-However, if your blog is new, you'll have to wait until you've got a good readership before merchants will even look at you - so in the meantime, the networks are better than nothing!
+As I've already said, Adsense and affiliate banners don't make much money these days.
+In the long run, you will get a much better return by selling ad space direct to merchants.
+However, if your blog is new, you'll have to wait until you have evidence of good readership before merchants will even look at you - so in the meantime, the networks are better than nothing!

 Many new bloggers make a fundamental mistake: they put ads in their sidebars, and a banner or two at the top and bottom of their blog, and think that's enough.
 It isn't.
-Readers come to your blog to read the posts or pages, and many won't even notice what's in the sidebar or at the bottom of the screen.
+Readers come to your blog to read the content.
+If they're on a mobile, they may not ever see your sidebar!
 You need to use affiliate or advertising links within your blog posts or on dedicated "shopping" pages, if you want to make real income.